 SET SOME GOALS

 Set short-term quitting goals and reward yourself when you meet them.
 Every day, put the money you normally spend on cigarettes in a jar.
-Later, buy something you like.
+Later, spend that money on something you like.

 Try not to think about all the days ahead you will need to avoid smoking.
 Take it one day at a time.

-Even one puff or one cigarette will make your desire for more cigarettes even stronger.
+Just one puff or one cigarette will make your desire for cigarettes even stronger.
 However, it is normal to make mistakes.
-So even if you have one cigarette, you don't need to take the next one.
+So even if you have one cigarette, you do not need to take the next one.

 Enroll in a stop smoking support program.
 Hospitals, health departments, community centers, and work sites often offer programs.
 Learn about self-hypnosis or other techniques.

-Above all, don't get discouraged if you are not able to quit smoking the first time.
+Above all, do not get discouraged if you are not able to quit smoking the first time.
 Nicotine addiction is a hard habit to break.
 Try something different next time.
 Develop new strategies, and try again.
-Many people take several attempts to finally kick the habit.
+For many people, it takes several attempts to finally kick the habit.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.